guardian/tagmanager/readme.md

 Running
 =======

-Before you run for the first time you will need to run `./scripts/setup.sh` this will install and compile all the frontend dependencies needed for the app (you may need to install npm before you can run this successfully).
+Before you run for the first time you will need to run `./scripts/setup.sh`.
+This action will install and compile all the frontend dependencies needed for the app (you may need to install `npm` before you can run this successfully).
 If any frontend dependencies are changed you should should re run the setup script.

-The Nginx setup uses the [dev-nginx](https://github.com/guardian/dev-nginx) tool. after running this the tag manager will be available on [https://tagmanager.local.dev-gutools.co.uk](https://tagmanager.local.dev-gutools.co.uk)
+The Nginx setup uses the [dev-nginx](https://github.com/guardian/dev-nginx) tool.
+After running this the tag manager will be available on [https://tagmanager.local.dev-gutools.co.uk](https://tagmanager.local.dev-gutools.co.uk)

 To read the database and interact with the AWS infrastructure you will need AWS credentials that allow you access to the